CD3+ (green) T lymhocytes infiltrate the mucosa and E-cadherin (red) labeled epithelium when channels are active.

 The viability of complex organisms relies on barriers at sites where tissues meet the external world.
 These barriers are formed by cells and the intercellular tight junctions, which seal the spaces between cells.
 Transport of water, salts, and nutrients across these barriers requires tight junction seals to be selectively-permeable.
 The balance between permeability and barrier function is precisely regulated.
 Dysregulation of this balance has been linked to both systemic and organ-specific disease, particularly in the intestines, where tissues interface with the gut microbiome.

-In contrast to biological barriers, we strive to eliminate systemic barriers and continue to grow our culture of inclusion, innovation, continuous learning, and creativity rejects systemic barriers.
+While we study biological barriers, we strive to eliminate systemic barriers and continue to grow our culture of inclusion, innovation, continuous learning, and creativity.
 We embrace individuality but function as a group to both overcome obstacles and celebrate achievements.
 All who strive to improve the world through biomedical research are welcome; we especially invite BIPOC, LGBTQ+, and members of other communities that are underrepresented in science.
 We are committed to the foundational values of equality, fair consideration of all viewpoints, and willingness to participate in challenging conversations.

 Please contact Dr. Turner directly for more information and opportunities to join our team.